Eco-Friendly Technology Transforms Dryer Lint Into Energy

 Dr. Yousef has even thought of an innovative way to gather the household material waste.
 The researchers says, "I believe that the collection system, similar to deposit-return for drink containers, could be developed based on our research.
 A household would bring the lint-microfiber from their drying machine filters to a collection point and receive some kind of compensation for it."

-Encouraging as the technogy is, it will take time to perfect and deploy on a large scale.
+Though the technology is encouraging, it will take time to perfect and deploy on a large scale.
 Also, while it recycles the lint in the dryer, it does nothing to prevent the millions of tons of microfibers that get released with the water during the washing cycle.
-While buying clothes made of natural fibers like cotton certainly helps, it is not always possible.
-Experts have some tips on how you can reduce your impact.
-Wash your synthetic clothes less frequently, do full loads and if possible, line dry them instead of using the dryer.
+While we cannot stop doing laundry, there are some easy ways to reduce our environmental impact.
+Washing synthetic clothes less frequently, doing full loads, and line drying them all help reduce the number of microfibers shed.

 Resources: en.ktu.edu, www.techexplorist.com